Which Organism Can Be A Bloodborne Pathogen

 Viruses Are the Usual Suspects

 When people in healthcare or labs say "bloodborne pathogen," they usually mean viruses first.
-Hepatitis B, Hepatitis C, and HIV are the big three in every safety training for a reason.
+But hepatitis B, Hepatitis C, and HIV are the big three in every safety training for a reason.
 They're stable, they're sneaky, and they're good at hiding from your immune system.

 But there are others.
 Hepatitis D only shows up if Hepatitis B is already there.
 Human T-lymphotropic virus (HTLV) is real and overlooked.
 Cytomegalovirus can ride in blood too, especially for people with weak immune systems.